mitcho/splitslides/README.md

 ## How to

 - *How to hide something in the slides:* End the slide above with `\slideend`, enter the content that should only be in the full document, and then start the next slide with `\slidestart`.
-The material in between will now show up in the slides.
+The material in between will not show up in the slides.
 - *How to hide something in the full document:* You can wrap some content in `\slideonly{...}` and it will only appear in "active" slide mode.
 - *How to do something more complicated, like overlays with Beamer `\pause`:* Please use Beamer.